-Logistics Viewpoints just published an article that I wrote called "You can't really count on cycle counting".
-After talking to several organizations, i learned that 100% off them deal with an inventory reconciliation problem.
+Logistics Viewpoints just published an article I wrote called "You can't really count on cycle counting methods.”
+After talking to several organizations, I learned they all deal with an inventory reconciliation problem.
 Please feel free to add to the conversation or let me know what you think.

-Whether we like it or not, every company on the planet with any significant supply chain operation has an inventory reconciliation problem.
+Whether we like it or not, every company on the planet with any significant supply chain operation has an inventory reconciliation problem, even those relying on cycle counting methods.
 It doesn’t matter if you are a retailer, manufacturer or logistics service provider, or if you have the latest and greatest warehouse management system.
-The fact is, if humans have to physically touch or scan inventory in the put away, inventory check or pick process, then errors will occur.
-The only debate will be the size and scale of the problem.
+The fact is, if humans have to physically touch or scan inventory or conduct inventory checks or processes, then errors will occur.
+The only question is the size and scale of the problem.

-I talk to many organizations and they all deal with this problem.
+All organizations tend to deal with this problem at some point or another.
 As you can imagine, there is a broad array of approaches taken and process maturity across companies.
 Some never check, some shutdown operations to do a full check, and others have a robust approach to cycle counting.
-In the best case scenario, you have a process that gets you into the 95% to 99% confidence level of inventory.
+In the best case scenario, you have a process with 95% to 99% cycle count accuracy.
 Why not 100%?
 Just to reiterate, you may have the best warehouse staff on the planet, but if they are following manual repetitive tasks, errors will unfortunately occur.

-Industry leading companies are now looking into autonomous UAS (Unmanned Aircraft System) technology or drones, coupled with advanced sensors capabilities, including passive-RFID, optical, and barcode, to significantly improve the operational effectiveness and efficiency of inventory checks in yards, lots, and inside of warehouses.
+Industry leading companies are now looking into autonomous UAS (Unmanned Aircraft System) technology or drones.
+Coupling it with advanced sensors capabilities, including passive-RFID, optical, and barcode may significantly improve the operational effectiveness and efficiency of inventory checks in yards, lots, and inside of warehouses.
 Elevating the sensor platform into the air with the use of an autonomous UAS enables automatic, accurate, efficient, and safe inventory checks in hard to reach locations.

-However, today this technology is very much in beta in a number of supply chain environments.
-The key message here is if you don’t have an initiative looking at drones, you are behind your competitors.
-There are many large corporations that are absolutely working on this, and there are others that have not even started.
+This technology is very much in beta mode in a number of supply chain environments.
+If you don’t have an initiative looking at drones, you are behind your competitors.
+There are many large corporations that are absolutely working on this, and there are others that have not even started and are still relying on cycle counting methods.
 So if you fall in the latter category, you are going to have some problems ahead of you.

-I don’t want to come across as flippant, but the ideal timeframe to start looking at this was six to twelve months ago.
-I don’t want to overemphasize the point, but this is highly relevant for any company that has a massive supply chain.
+I don’t want to come across as flippant, but the ideal timeframe to start looking at this was six to 12 months ago.
 The reality is that this technology is moving faster than Moore’s Law is in the semiconductor business.
-You just need to look at the amount of money being pumped into the drone business, the number of use-case applications, the number of companies that are looking at adopting it, the advances and cost performance of all the technology related to it.
+You just need to look at the amount of money being pumped into the drone business, the number of use-case applications, the number of companies that are looking at adopting it, and the advances and cost performance of all the technology related to it.
 It is moving so much faster than any other technology that I am aware of.
-You really need to be looking at it right now.

-In terms of a pilot, the way that companies have engaged us, they say, “Here’s what our problems are.
+In terms of a pilot in the way that companies have engaged us, they say, “Here are our problems.
 Is this something that is a near-term opportunity for this type of technology?”
-Invariably that means us going out, taking a look at the facility, collaborating on the potential key-use cases, and then putting together a proof-of-concept to show the value.
+Invariably that means us going out, taking a look at the facility, collaborating on the potential key-use cases, and then putting together a proof-of-concept to show a value that is higher than cycle counting methods.
 There’s no point in introducing a technology that brings more burden and more cost structure.
 This needs to radically change and shift the way companies are operating today.
 If it is not going to have that impact, you are wasting your time and you should move on to another use-case in your organization.
 There is undoubtedly an application in your organization that is going to have the biggest return, and we want to find that.

-We have been thoughtful in our approach to focus on specific areas that we are good at, and it seems to be resonating with the people we talk to.
-We can rapidly understand if it is going to be worthwhile for a particular organization.
-For instance, if you are working with a 10,000 sq. ft. warehouse, you are wasting your time.
-If you have a 1,000,000 sq. ft. distribution center, we can generate significant value.
+We have been thoughtful in our approach to focus on specific areas that we are good at, and with our experience, we can now quickly and efficiently identify who benefits with this strategy.
+For instance, those with a 10,000 sq. ft. warehouse may not need to utilize this plan at the moment, but those with a 1,000,000 sq. ft. distribution center can generate significant value.

 Why should we care?

 It all boils down to the customer experience.
-I know how frustrated I get when I try to buy a product online and the retailer doesn’t know for sure if the item is in stock or it cannot deliver it to me in a timely fashion.
-And believe me, it has happened to me in well-known retailers.
+I know how frustrated I get when I try to buy a product online and the retailer doesn’t know for sure if the item is in stock or it cannot deliver it in a timely fashion.
+This even happens with well-known retailers.
 Consumers want retailers to set reasonable expectations and consistently meet them.

-If a retailer has 100 distribution centers, each carrying $25M worth of inventory, with a 1% inventory error rate, you can imagine the scale of ambiguity and exposure that would persist around inventory items across its distribution network.
+If a retailer has 100 distribution centers, each carrying $25M worth of inventory, with a 1% inventory error rate and relatively low, you can imagine the scale of ambiguity and exposure that would persist around inventory items across its distribution network.

-The #1 reason why organizations care is inventory accuracy, and the race to 100% confidence level exists across all omni-channel organizations.
+The #1 reason why organizations care is inventory accuracy, and the race to 100% cycle count accuracy exists across all omni-channel organizations.

 What are the potential solutions to this problem?

-- Optimized: What technology exists to give me greater insight into inventory levels, position, movement, etc. with the real-time data received from autonomous robots?
+Optimized: What technology exists to provide greater insight into inventory levels, position, movement, etc. with the real-time data received from autonomous robots?

 Interestingly enough, organizations that are approaching me for help with #3 and #4 already have significant competence in #1 and #2.
 But because #1 and #2 still depend heavily on humans, they are still falling short on their inventory level confidence.